|Color of flowers||violet|

 |Frost hardiness||4 - 9 Zones 4 - 9|

-ORIGIN: Poland.
-Raised by Szczepan Marczyński.
-On sale from 2021.
-More about cultivars from our nursery...
+ORIGIN: Raised by Szczepan Marczyński, Poland.
+On sale since autumn 2019.
+More about cultivars from our nursery ...